-Dealing with the aftermath of a disaster that has affected your residence can be a traumatic situation filled with uncertainty and stress.
-Paul Davis provides the following information and tips that can help the recovery process go smoother.
+The aftermath of any disaster that has directly affected your residence can be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis offers the following information and tips that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (225) 408-0390 or (844) 263-4732

-- Of course, it’s extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to let them know you are all safe.
+- Of course, it’s extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your relatives and friends to inform them that you are all safe.

-- Keep a listing of all household goods or personal belongings you have discarded and receipts for any expenses you incur while protecting your property.
+- Keep a listing of any and all household goods or personal belongings that you have discarded and receipts for any expenses you incur in protecting your home.

 - Is your house safe?
 Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)